brunorijsman/cascade-python/docs/source/intro.rst

 2. Implement one or more Python prototypes for other information reconciliation protocols, such as Golay codes.

-3. Rewrite the Python implementation of BB84 into C or C++ or Rust and add a north-bound ETSI QKD API.
+3. Add a north-bound ETSI QKD API.

 4. Rewrite the Python implementation of Cascade and the other information reconciliation protocols into C or C++ or Rust and integrate with the BB84 code.